New Releases by Patricia Mckissack

 release date: May 01, 2001

 A fun and engaging way for young children to figure out concepts and solving problems on his or her own.
 Rookie Readers (Ages 5-7) have provided entertaining, high-quality introductions to reading for more than a generation.
 Each title features full-color, often hilarious illustrations and engaging stories that always involve a young child figuring out concepts or solving problems on his or her own.
-Bessey and her mother bake cookies for Christmas, Kwanzaa, and Hanukkah, and after cleaning up the kitchen, they distribute the treats to their neighbors.
+After having fun at their family reunion, Messy Bessey's family cleans up and leaves the park as beautiful as when they arrived.

 Miami Jackson Gets It Straight